 Smarter Technology to Empower People Living with Diabetes

-Glooko's Hadley Horton„Over the past few years, managing my diabetes finally felt less like a full-time job and more like a background app running on my phone.
+„Over the past few years, managing my diabetes finally felt less like a full-time job and more like a background app running on my phone.
 We’ve moved away from the constant stress of finger sticks and manual math thanks to the latest AID systems and high-tech sensors that talk to each other better than ever before.
 These smart systems do the heavy lifting for many, catching highs and lows before they even happen, which takes a huge weight off the shoulders of people with diabetes.
 Even for those of us who don’t use a pump, connected smart pens can now automatically log every dose, so there’s a lot less guessing and worrying.
-In 2026, I think we’ll see even more technology that helps to further reduce burnout, keep costs more manageable, and help people stay in range, while thinking about diabetes a little less.”
+In 2026, I think we’ll see even more technology that helps further reduce burnout, keep costs more manageable, and maintain time in range — all while letting people think about diabetes a little less.”

 – Hadley Horton, Senior Partner Manager, Glooko